 What to consider when buying a hose nozzle

 The material of the nozzle can also be an important consideration when it comes to durability.
-“Standard nozzles are usually metal or plastic, [though] some are both,” said Laugen.
-“Metal is the most durable option, but if you’re looking for something more budget-friendly, you can opt for a nozzle made of metal and plastic.”
-Ullmann added that an all-metal construction will “last longer and hold up to more use,” while nozzles that contain more plastic will be “lighter and less expensive.”
+“Standard nozzles are usually metal or plastic, [though] some are both,” said Carson.
+Metal is the most durable option, but if you’re looking for something more budget-friendly, you can opt for a nozzle made of a combination of metal and plastic.
+Flickinger added that an all-metal construction will “last longer and hold up to more use,” while nozzles that contain more plastic will be “lighter and less expensive.”

 What to look for in a hose reel